Explore Bodmin

 Frequently asked questions

-Bodmin Moor (the wild Cornish upland), Bodmin Jail (now a visitor attraction), the Bodmin and Wenford Steam Railway, Jamaica Inn (Daphne du Maurier's famous smuggling novel set here), and the county town of Cornwall Roam surfaces the local businesses and hidden gems that make Bodmin worth exploring.
+Bodmin is a place in Cornwall known for bodmin Moor (the wild Cornish upland), Bodmin Jail (now a visitor attraction), the Bodmin and Wenford Steam Railway, Jamaica Inn (Daphne du Maurier's famous smuggling novel set here), and the county town of Cornwall.
+Bodmin was the county town of Cornwall until Truro took over administrative functions.
+The population is around 15,000.

-Yes — Roam is live in Bodmin and across Cornwall.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Bodmin and across Cornwall.
+It is available on iOS and Android.